jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5f.md

 {{< s v="90" >}} By the same law:
 - a  bounty of 24 pence the quarter is given for oats exportation whenever its price does not exceed 168 pence.
         No bounty had ever been given before for oats exports, no more than bounties for peas or beans.

     91  wheat exportation is banned as soon as wheat prices rise to 528 pence the quarter. rye exportation is banned as soon as it rises to 336 pence. barley exportation is banned as soon as it rises to 264 pence. oats exportation is banned as soon as it rises to 168 pence.

 Those prices seem too low.
-    It seems improper to ban exportation at those precise prices at which that bounty, which was given to force it, is withdrawn= the bounty should certainly be withdrawn at a much lower price or exportation should be allowed at a much higher price.
+It seems improper to ban exportation at those precise prices at which that bounty, which was given to force it, is withdrawn:
+- the bounty should certainly be withdrawn at a much lower price or
+- exportation should be allowed at a much higher price.

 {{< s v="92" >}} So far, this law seems inferior to the ancient system.